modernism

 An unsuccessful visit to great Soviet politics

 Having “fired” his small prose, the writer found himself in crisis.
 What to do next?
-In a letter to the poet, translator, and literary scholar Mykola Zerov, Khvylovy laments this uncertainty and says that he would like to write in a new way.
+In a letter to the poet, translator, and literary scholar Mykola Zerov, Khvyliovyi laments this uncertainty and says he would like to write in a new way.
 In the same letter, among other things, he mentions his desire to commit suicide.
 This motif appears regularly in his works.
-We know from many sources about Mykola Khvylovy’s psychological problems, which worsened over time.
-The reasons include traumas of the war and revolution, personal problems, alcohol abuse, and political disillusionment.
+We know of Mykola Khvyliovyi’s psychological problems that worsened over time from many sources.
+Reasons for these issues include the traumas of war and revolution, personal problems, alcohol abuse, and political disillusionment.

-In 1925, Mykola Khvylovy and like-minded people (now classics of Ukrainian literature such as Mike Johansen, Pavlo Tychyna, Mykola Kulish, and others) created «VAPLITE» («Free Academy of Proletarian Literature»).
+In 1925, Mykola Khvyliovyi and like-minded people (now classics of Ukrainian literature such as Mike Johansen, Pavlo Tychyna, Mykola Kulish, and others) created VAPLITE (Free Academy of Proletarian Literature).
 This association declared its principle to emphasize the quality of works rather than ideology, theme, or a particular style.
 In artistic practice, most of the group’s prominent representatives were modernists.
-In politics, from time to time they made rather restrained but noticeable gestures of an oppositional, national-communist nature. «VAPLITE» became perhaps the most famous Ukrainian literary organization of the 1920s, both because of the concentration of talented authors and their feistiness.
+From time to time, they made rather restrained but noticeable political gestures of an oppositional, national-communist nature.
+VAPLITE became perhaps the most famous Ukrainian literary organization of the 1920s because of the concentration of talented authors and their feisty reputation.

-Mykola Khvylovy also launched the “literary discussion” in 1925 which is legendary in Ukrainian history.
-It all began with a not very interesting, naive article by the writer Hryhorii Yakovenko in support of simple “proletarian” literature.
-Khvylovy responded with a pamphlet entitled “About Satan in a Barrel, or About Graphomaniacs, Speculators, and Other ‘Enlighteners'” in which he defended “complex” literature and the orientation toward Europe in culture.
-Many authors joined this discussion, and soon, as if by magic, it turned into a political one.
+Mykola Khvyliovyi also launched the “literary discussion” in 1925 which is legendary in Ukrainian history.
+It all began with a not-very-interesting, naive article by the writer Hryhorii Yakovenko in support of simple “proletarian” literature.
+Khvyliovyi responded with a pamphlet entitled “About Satan in a Barrel, or About Graphomaniacs, Speculators, and Other ‘Enlighteners'” in which he defended complex literature and the orientation toward Europe in culture.
+Many authors joined this discussion, and soon, as if by magic, it turned into political.

-Khvylovy and his associates asserted the idea of equality between Ukraine and Russia within the USSR, and of Ukraine’s independent cultural development.
-All this, of course, stirred up the public.
-Khvylovy’s pamphlets and articles, lengthy and rather “twisted,” anti-colonial, with a flavor of Spengler and a deep immersion in revolutionary theories, are an important document of the era.
-Khvylovy became a de facto politician because of these pamphlets.
+Khvyliovyi and his associates asserted the idea of equality between Ukraine and Russia within the USSR, and of Ukraine’s independent cultural development.
+All this, of course, stirred the public.
+Khvyliovyi’s pamphlets and articles, lengthy and rather “twisted” and anti-colonial with a flavor of Spengler and a deep immersion in revolutionary theories, are an important document of the era.
+Khvyliovyi became a de facto politician because of these pamphlets.

 Stalin was struggling against the opposition in Moscow at that time.
-Outside, it might have seemed like a chance for the democratization of the Soviet Union, a chance for greater freedom of thought and speech, a moment when the central government was vulnerable.
-But in the confrontation with the opposition, he felt confident and was not going to make concessions, giving freedom to the republics.
-Moreover, Stalin published a threatening article about the “national bias” in Ukraine, where Khvylovy was mentioned.
+From the outside, it might have seemed like a chance for the democratization of the Soviet Union, for greater freedom of thought and speech, and a moment when the central government was vulnerable.
+But in confrontation with the opposition, he felt confident there would be no concessions or freedoms given to the republics.
+Moreover, Stalin published a threatening article about the “national bias” in Ukraine, with mention of Khvyliovyi.

 This put an end to both the attempts of the Ukrainian left to reformat the government and political regime of Soviet Ukraine and the “literary discussion.”
-According to the customs of the Soviet Union, Mykola Khvylovyi had to repent and justify himself a lot.
+According to the customs of the Soviet Union, Mykola Khvyliovyi was constantly made to repent and justify himself.
 Eventually, the VAPLITE organization was dissolved.
-Khvylovy had previously been considered rebellious and violent, but now he seemed stigmatized and doomed, because Stalin himself was against him.
-Mykola Khvylovyi had his own “personal” term (khvylovism) in the Soviet Register of Deviations.
+Khvyliovyi had previously been considered rebellious and violent, but now he seemed stigmatized and doomed because Stalin himself was against him.
+Mykola Khvyliovyi had his own “personal” term (khvylovism) in the Soviet Register of Deviations.

 RELATED: Ivan Kotlyarevsky.
 The creator of the central image of Ukrainian culture